pmqs/z1/windll/vb/readmeVB.txt

 VB project, which can be compiled from the Zip 3.0 source.
 See windll/VBz64 in that release for details.

-Note that the files may saved in unix format with carriage returns stripped.
+Note that the files may be saved in unix format with carriage returns stripped.
 These must be restored before the project can be successfully used.
 This can be done by using the -a option to unzip.
 Another way to do this is to open each file in WordPad, select and cut a line, paste